Cohesive Systems logoCOHESIVE SYSTEMS

 Choreography

 Choreography coordinates a process without one explicit process manager controlling the whole execution.
-Process progress emerges from participants following local rules over shared messages, events, logs, topics, membership state, or protocols.
+Process-control responsibility is distributed across participants following local rules over shared messages, events, logs, topics, membership state, or protocols.
+Their compatible local transitions compose into coherent global process behavior.

-Choreography does not mean there is no process or no global protocol.
-The global protocol may be implicit in aligned configurations, topic contracts, schemas, command/event meanings, subscription rules, quorum rules, or shared state-machine specifications.
-What is absent, or weaker, is a single node that monitors and controls execution of the process.
+Choreography does not mean there is no process, control structure, or global protocol.
+The global protocol may be explicit or implicit in aligned configurations, topic contracts, schemas, command/event meanings, subscription rules, quorum rules, or shared state-machine specifications.
+It is a logical control structure rather than an operational controller: no single node necessarily owns the complete execution state, observes global progress, commands every participant, or decides completion.

 Examples include: